Common Stock Warrants (Tables)

 |Summary of Warrant Activity||

-A summary of the Company’s warrant issuance activity and related information for the six months ended June 30, 2019 is as follows:
+A summary of the Company’s warrant issuance activity and related information for the quarters ended September 30, 2020 and September 30, 2019:

 |Schedule of Assumptions for Warrants||

-The inputs used in the Black-Scholes valuation technique to value each of the warrants issued at June 30, 2019 as of their respective issue dates are as follows:
+The fair value of all warrants issued are determined by using the Black-Scholes valuation technique and were assigned based on the relative fair value of both the common stock and the warrants issued.
+The inputs used in the Black-Scholes valuation technique to value each of the warrants as of their respective issue dates are as follows:

 Tabular disclosure of warrants or rights issued.
 Warrants and rights outstanding are derivative securities that give the holder the right to purchase securities (usually equity) from the issuer at a specific price within a certain time frame.
 Warrants are often included in a new debt issue to entice investors by a higher return potential.
 The main difference between warrants and call options is that warrants are issued and guaranteed by the company, whereas options are exchange instruments and are not issued by the company.
 Also, the lifetime of a warrant is often measured in years, while the lifetime of a typical option is measured in months.
 Disclose the title of issue of securities called for by warrants and rights outstanding, the aggregate amount of securities called for by warrants and rights outstanding, the date from which the warrants or rights are exercisable, and the price at which the warrant or right is exercisable.